Enter the age, gender, and skinfold measurements into the calculator to determine the body fat percentage using the Durnin Womersley formula.

 3. Determine the age of the individual in years (A).

-5. Calculate the body fat percentage (BF%) using the body density.
+5. Calculate the body fat percentage (BF%) from body density (for example, using the Siri equation).

 6. Use the calculator above to verify your results.